 16. All Formal Official Protests must reach a VGSA Executive Board member within twenty-four (24) hours of the game, accompanied by a signed letter of protest with a full explanation, and the scorebooks from both teams.
 The board's review and decision on the validity of the protest is final.

 ADDITIONAL RULES FOR 10U PLAY

-The following pitching rules apply: Pitching will occur in all games with the standard amount of pitches per batter.
+2. Pitching is determined season by season: the following pitching rules apply.
+Pitching will occur in all games with the standard number of pitches per batter.
 Per USA rules, up to six pitches - 3 balls, 3 strikes; 4 balls, 2 strikes (more if fouled off).
-Three (3) strikes will be out.

-- If the batter strikes out or fails to put the ball into fair play during the coach's three additional pitches, the batter is out.
+c.
+If the batter strikes out or fails to put the ball into fair play during the coach's three additional pitches, the batter is out.

-- Only those batters struck by a pitch from a youth player shall be awarded first base.
+d.
+Only those batters struck by a pitch from a youth player shall be awarded first base.

 ADDITIONAL RULES FOR 8U PLAY

 - No new inning after one hour and thirty minutes (1:30) hard stop at 1:40

 - Games may end in a tie

 - Bases to be at 45 feet and the pitching mound at 35 feet.
 An 11-inch safety ball will be used during games.

 - A player may lead off.
 No base stealing allowed advancement is only made on a hit ball.